 Direct Costs/Expenses (Or) Prime-Cost

-Labour/Labor who are employed for the product or service or cost center and whose cost can be worked out using the time sheet data and the wage rates payable to them are identified as direct labour.
+Direct Labour/Labor CostCosts incurred on Labour/Labor employed for the purpose of manufacture of a product or generation of a service or cost center and whose cost can be worked out using the time sheet data and the wage rates payable to them and charged directly to the product or service or the cost center accordingly are identified as direct labour/labor cost.

 Direct ExpensesOther expenses which are incurred for the specific product or service or cost center and are directly charged to them are identified as Direct Expenses.

-⇒ Prime Cost = Direct Materials + Direct Labour/Labor + Direct Expenses|
+|=||Direct Materials + Direct Labour/Labor + Direct Expenses|

 These costs are collectively called overheads.